evolvingstuff/vdw2/content/posts/vitamin-d-timeline-generated-by-ai.md

 Other topics I might have it make timelines for include:

-[Magnesium Health](https://VitaminDWiki.com/tiki-index.php%3Fpage_id%3D14443), Omega-3 health, "vitamin D" "vitamin K", Diabetes, Pregnancy "vitamin d"
+<a href="/posts/magnesium-health" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 14443">Magnesium Health</a>, Omega-3 health, "vitamin D" "vitamin K", Diabetes, Pregnancy "vitamin d"

 | | |
 | --- | --- |